Kapo179/django-taskmanager/README.md

 ## Testing
-To run all tests:
-   python manage.py test

-To run tests for the Boards app only: python manage.py test boards

 In our initial tests of our models, we've documented our test which reviewed task association to the user, as well as task creation functionality for authenticated and non-authenticated users.